OliverMount/PopulationResponseCurve/README.md

     ├── passive
     └── task
 ```
-4. Individual figures for each condition is stored inside the plots directory.
+4. Individual figures for each condition are stored inside the 'plots' directory.

-Note:  Montage folder (that cotains sewed figure files) will be recrated only if the platform is Lixux (if montage is installed).
+> Note: The 'Montage' folder (that contains stitched figure files) will be recreated only if the platform is Linux (if Montage is installed).